ibm-developer-skills-network/ejtos-react_budget_app/README.md

 This project is built using React, Node.js, and HTML.
 Please refer to the package.json file for a complete list of dependencies and their versions.

 ## Usage
 The budget allocator provides a user-friendly interface for budget allocation.
 Users can increase or decrease the allocated budget for each department, track the total budget, remaining budget, and spent amount.
-It allows adding new department rows and saving allocation changes.

 ## Overview
 The budget allocator is a powerful tool built using React and Node.js, specifically designed to streamline the management and allocation of budgets for various departments within a company.
 With its intuitive user interface, the tool offers a seamless experience for users as they navigate and interact with the budget allocation system.